xsynaptic/wordpress-gulp-starter-kit/readme.md

+## WORKING WITH NPM

+[npm](https://www.npmjs.com/) is great for working with JavaScript-based packages of all kinds (front-end or back-end).
+Previously this starter kit emphasized the use of Bower to retrieve and manage front-end dependencies but nowadays my personal preference is to use npm, mostly because it's way easier to update dependencies than Bower using tools like [npm-check-updates](https://www.npmjs.com/package/npm-check-updates).

+* Find new packages with `npm search [package]`.
+* Install new packages with: `npm install [package] --save-dev`.
+* A general rule-of-thumb: if it's mostly JavaScript-based and you can find it there just use npm.

 ## WORKING WITH BOWER

 A few handy tips from the [Bower documentation](https://bower.io):

-* Find new front-end dependencies with `bower search [package]`.
+* Find new packages with `bower search [package]`.
-* Install new front-end dependencies with: `bower install [package] --save-dev`.
+* Install new packages with: `bower install [package] --save-dev`.
 * Remove packages by deleting a line from `bower.json` and then run `bower prune`.
 * Clean the cache with `bower cache clean` (occasionally needed when things start getting weird).

-## WORKING WITH NPM

-[npm](https://www.npmjs.com/) is great for working with JavaScript-based packages of all kinds (front-end or back-end).
-Previously this starter kit emphasized the use of Bower to retrieve and manage front-end dependencies but nowadays my personal preference is to use npm, mostly because it's way easier to update dependencies than Bower.

-* Find new front-end dependencies with `bower search [package]`.
-* Install new front-end dependencies with: `bower install [package] --save-dev`.
-* A simple rule-of-thumb: if it's mostly JavaScript based and you can find it there just use npm.